-25 Source: World Development Indicators.
+&lt;sup>25 Source: World Development Indicators.

-In 2004, only 13.5 per cent of Kinh and Chinese were poor, while 60.7 per cent of the ethnic minorities lived below the poverty line.
+&lt;sup>26 In 2004, only 13.5 per cent of Kinh and Chinese were poor, while 60.7 per cent of the ethnic minorities lived below the poverty line.
 The gap was even greater in terms of food poverty.
 There was almost no food poverty among Kinh and Chinese (3.5 per cent), while 34.2 per cent of ethnic minorities were classified as food-poor.
-Source: AsDB Strategy and Programme Assessment.
+Source: ADB Strategy and Programme Assessment.
 Vie: Poverty assessment, February 2006.
-Available at: http://www.AsDB.org/Documents/Reports/Poverty-Assessment/poverty-assessment-vie.pdf.
+Available at: www.adb.org.

-B. Agriculture and Rural Development
+B. Agriculture and rural development